MicrosoftDocs/well-architected/well-architected/ai/grounding-data-design.md

 **Deployment strategy**.
 There are two main strategies for updating the index.

 - **Side-by-side deployments**.
 In this approach, a new index that has updates lives alongside the existing one.
 After the new index is tested and fully operational, queries are switched to use the updated index.
 The application remains unaware of this switch because it only interacts with the new index.
-If other issues are discovered after the new index is deployed to production use, you can revert to the old index.
+If you discover other issues after the new index is deployed to production use, you can revert to the old index.
 This approach minimizes downtime and ensures continuous availability.

   Side-by-side updates work well when the cost of rebuilding the index is reasonable and can be completed in a reasonable time frame.
 In general, strive to keep indexes as efficient as possible because larger indexes consume more resources.
 Regularly monitor and maintain indexes to avoid unnecessary growth.